bitovi/academy/src/technology-consulting/5-communication.md

   - Voice: Loud, forceful, with hard consonants.
   - Pacing: Quick, with intensity.
   - Facial Expression: Scowling, clenched jaw, narrowed eyes.
+  - Example: “The *project is going live* next week!”
+Who thought that was a good idea?

 **Bad:**
   - Voice: Low, flat, resigned.
   - Pacing: Monotone, slow.
   - Facial Expression: Neutral or subtly grimacing.
+  - Example: “*The project is going live* next week.”
+I guess there’s no stopping it.

 **Disgusted:**
   - Voice: Low, nasal, and sharp with emphasis on the negative emotion.
   - Pacing: Clipped, abrupt.
   - Facial Expression: Scrunched nose, narrowed eyes, tightened lips.
+  - Example: “*The project* is going live next week.”
+Ugh, can you believe this?

 **Fearful:**
   - Voice: Quieter, with a tremble or shakiness.
   - Pacing: Hesitant, with frequent pauses.
   - Facial Expression: Wide eyes, tense expression, possibly biting lip.
+  - Example: “The… project is going live… next week.”
+What if something goes wrong?

 **Happy:**
   - Voice: Bright, enthusiastic, with a higher pitch than usual.
   - Pacing: Slightly faster, with energy.
   - Facial Expression: Big smile, open eyes.
+  - Example: “The *project is going live* next week!”
+Isn’t that great?

 **Sad:**
   - Voice: Slow, soft, with a downward inflection.
   - Pacing: Drawn-out, with pauses.
   - Facial Expression: Frown, furrowed brows, downcast eyes.
+  - Example: “The project is… going live next week…” I just hope it’s ready.

 **Surprised:**
   - Voice: High-pitched, with a sharp rise in intonation.
   - Pacing: Sudden shifts, sometimes speeding up mid-sentence.
   - Facial Expression: Wide eyes, raised eyebrows, open mouth.
+  - Example: “The *project is going live* next week?”
+I didn’t see that coming!

 ---

 **Fearful:**
   - Example: “The… project is going live… next week.”
 What if something goes wrong?

 **Happy:**
   - Example: “The *project is going live* next week!”
 Isn’t that great?

 **Angry:**
   - Example: “The *project is going live* next week!”
 Who thought that was a good idea?

 **Sad:**
   - Example: “The project is… going live next week…” I just hope it’s ready.